 Let's revisit the earlier information about cell restoration occurring during the sleep cycle.
 Our bodies reflect a very low frequency of Delta brain waves (0.1-3Hz) during our deepest sleep periods, which is when-and how-our skin cells regenerate themselves.
 Scientific studies (1998-2004) have shown that this same outcome can be reproduced by using low frequency micro-currents (0.4-1.00Hz) which have both a regenerative and healing capacity, including causing changes in fibroblast amounts and increasing collagen production.

-Lemuria’s two unique cell regeneration programs are based on the work of Nobel Prize winning scientist Gerry Pollock of London University, whose research involved the use of minute electrical currents on cell membranes equivalent to the cell's own electrical charge.
-The co-inventor of the pacemaker, Gerry Pollock originally designed this system to help muscle-wasting conditions such as Multiple Sclerosis and muscle atrophy.
-In May of 2004, after 15 years of research, he released his FDA registered Class 1 Medical Device to the medical world, where it was received with acclaim.
+Lemuria’s two unique cell regeneration programs are based on the work of Nobel Prize winning scientist Gerald Pollock of London University, whose research involved the use of minute electrical currents on cell membranes equivalent to the cell's own electrical charge.
+The co-inventor of the pacemaker, Gerald Pollock originally designed this system to help muscle-wasting conditions such as Multiple Sclerosis and muscle atrophy.
+In May of 2004, after 15 years of research, he released his device to the medical world, where it was received with critical acclaim.

 The first of his two programs use a frequency of 0.4Hz and 40 microamps, the second a frequency of 0.8Hz and 80 microamps.
 (A microamp is one-millionth of an ampere, and therefore a minuscule quantity of current.)
 This unique system's subtle electrical signals form a rectangular wave that tunes in on the cellular structure's biological rhythm and resonates with your cells' own low frequencies that occur naturally during sleep.
 This is why the cells so eagerly accept the charge and utilize it to regenerate themselves.